apache/sedona/docs/api/sql/Raster-map-algebra.md

 `RS_MapAlgebra` also has good performance, since it is backed by [Jiffle](https://github.com/geosolutions-it/jai-ext/wiki/Jiffle) and can be compiled to Java bytecode for execution.
 We'll demonstrate both approaches to implementing commonly used map algebra operations.

+!!!Note
+    The `RS_MapAlgebra` function can cast the output raster to a different data type specified by `pixelType`:

+    - If `pixelType` is smaller than the input raster data type, narrowing casts will be performed, which may result in loss of data.

+    - If `pixelType` is larger, widening casts will retain data accuracy.

+    - If `pixelType` matches the input raster data type, no casting occurs.

+    This allows controlling the output pixel data type.
+Users should consider potential precision impacts when coercing to a smaller type.

 ### NDVI

 The Normalized Difference Vegetation Index (NDVI) is a simple graphical indicator that can be used to analyze remote sensing measurements, typically, but not necessarily, from a space platform, and assess whether the target being observed contains live green vegetation or not.
 NDVI has become a de facto standard index used to determine whether a given area contains live green vegetation or not.
 The NDVI is calculated from these individual measurements as follows: